-The above kit and the multimeter are only recommendations.
-For my class, you only need a medium size breadboard with some jumper wires and a simple multimeter.
-You could buy them from anywhere.
+You could buy the above items from anywhere.
 However, keep in mind that some purchases from overseas, especially China, takes more than a month.
 You must have your kit and the multimeter by the end of the first week.
 This is your investment that you would be using for the rest of your academic years and beyond at our department.
 You may also want to consider a component case carry box, which is absolutely optional.